-11-4.14.1 The fuel storage tanks and installations must comply with NFPA 30 and local, state, and Federal environmental protection policies or regulations.
+- 11-4.14.1 The fuel storage tanks and installations must comply with NFPA 30 and local, state, and Federal environmental protection policies or regulations.
 The capacity of the fuel oil tank must be sized to the nearest standard size for fuel storage; normal usage must be a four-day supply at full load.
 For remote locations OCONUS and for prime power projects, fuel storage capacities may be larger based on mission requirements or risk analysis as determined by the Using Agency.
 If underground fuel storage tanks are required, they must be double-walled with leak detection in accordance with EPA standards.
 Provide separate day tanks, with an overflow back to the main storage tank, for each generator set, and the design must allow for not less than four hours of operation at full load.
 Fuel usage at full load must be based on manufacturer's full load test data.
-Follow NFPA 37 for fuel tanks inside of structures.

-- 11-4.14.2 A set of duplex transfer pumps must be provided for each main fuel storage tank.
+Follow NFPA 37 for fuel tanks inside of structures. - 11-4.14.2 A set of duplex transfer pumps must be provided for each main fuel storage tank.
 Each fuel transfer pump must be sized to accommodate all generator sets, including a future generator set.
 All electric fuel tank and related fuel transfer pumps must have power available at all times.
-Each of the duplex fuel transfer pumps must be connected to the life safety branch and the non-delayed equipment ATSs.
-Provide fuel-filtering equipment as recommended for the generator sets and the local site conditions.
-Natural gas or comparable gas fuel must not be used as an operating fuel for hospital emergency power generation. - 11-4.14.3 Warning: No. 2 Diesel Fuel may be used in lieu of No. 2 Heating Fuel.
+Each of the duplex fuel transfer pumps must be connected to the life safety branch and the non-delayed equipment ATSs. \2\ Provide fuel filtration system per recommendations of the generator set manufacturer, to meet NFPA 110 and maintain the integrity of on-site fuel, including bio-fuel, for up to 10 years.
+Include automatic particulate filtration, dewatering, and fuel additive injection in the fuel filtration system.
+Fuel filtration system does not apply to systems with 8 hours or less capacity. /2/ - 11-4.14.3 Warning: No. 2 Diesel Fuel may be used in lieu of No. 2 Heating Fuel.
 However, No. 2 Heating Fuel must not be used in emergencies as a substitute for No. 2 Diesel Fuel, unless the flash point is 125 degrees F, the cetane number is 40, and the average British thermal unit (Btu) per gallon is 141,800.
-(Reference ASTM D975 for details.)
+(Reference ASTM D975 for details.) \2\ Do not use natural gas or comparable gas fuel as an operating fuel for hospital emergency power generation. /2/